Fall 2015 Course Descriptions

-Liberal education courses (can also serve as electives in the major/minor)
+Liberal education courses (200 level can serve as major/minor electives also)

 Major/minor program required courses and upper level electives

 PHIL 251: History of Philosophy I

 This class focuses on several themes discussed in ancient & medieval philosophy: the role of the philosopher in society, the nature of the soul, the possibility of knowledge and the existence of God.
 Of special interest throughout the course is the role of philosophy and the philosopher in society.
 Parmenides describes the philosopher as taking a higher path to knowledge and wisdom, far above the “opinions of mortals, in which there is no true reliance.”
 Philosophizing with those mortals forces Socrates to defend his love of wisdom in the Apology, and (spoiler!) leads ultimately to his death in the Phaedo.
 In Plato’s Republic, philosophers are kings, as they alone are capable of organizing the city justly.
 Cicero, in contrast, writes On the Ideal Orator to direct the state.
 In addition to these works, we will also discuss Aristotle’s On the Soul, Sextus Empiricus’ Outlines of Scepticism, Augustine’s On Free Choice of the Will and works from Thomas Aquinas and Christine de Pizan.

 Course requirements include participation in class activities and discussions, completion of reading assignments, and three or so papers that explain the arguments discussed in class and develop students’ own philosophical ideas.